Go to Homepage

 L'idiot Restaurant: inventive

-Galerie Bistro (tel: [886-2] 2558-0096, www.galeriebistro.com, 2 Lane 25, Nanjing West Road) is a charming little establishment located right by the Zhongshan MRT Station that serves up a menu of French, Italian and American.
+Galerie Bistro (tel: [886-2] 2558-0096, www.galeriebistro.com, 2 Lane 25, Nanjing West Road) is a charming little establishment located right by the Zhongshan MRT Station that serves up a menu of French, Italian and American cuisine.
 The restaurant attracts a sophisticated crowd that delights in the savoury and sweet crêpes.
-Galerie Bistro is an experience in itself as the restaurant is housed in a whitewashed European-style home – where the owner grew up – dating back to 1931.
+Galerie Bistro is an experience in itself.
+The restaurant is housed in a whitewashed European-style home – where the owner grew up – dating back to 1931.
 The ensemble serves as a restaurant as well as an art gallery.

 Taipei nightlife guide, Marco Polo lounge at Shangri-La Far Eastern Plaza